floenavi/floenavi/README.md

    **Note:** The version numbers in the file names may differ but this intended.
 So please replace, e.g. file xyz-1.0.0.jar in your instalation with file xyz-2.0.0.jar form the patch.

+   Additionally we had to add some more properties in the configuration file (`etc/application.yaml`) so please also replace the current configuration file with the configuration file from the zip archive and set up the server as described above.

    Afterwards you can restart the FloeNavi SyncServer as described above again.